mesosphere/dcos-docs-site/README.md

 ### Adding a table of contents
 - The in-page table of contents is automatically generated based on the `h1` and `h2` headers within the document.
 - Directory tables of contents are automatically generated based on `title` (or `navigationTitle`) and `excerpt` headers.

-### Using includes files for reusable content
-"Include" files are content partials stored in a folder called "include", which can be at any level of the content.  are inserted on build time.
-Especially when created with mustache variable rendering, can be incredibly useful when re-using content across products or versions.

-Using an `include` file
-To use an include file in a Markdown document, insert the word "#include" at the beginning of a line, followed by a space, followed by the path name of the file you wish to include:

-`#include /mesosphere/dcos/services/include/configuration-options.tmpl`

-When the file is processed, the indicated file (for example, configuration-install-with-options) will be written into the page that calls it.

 ### Adding Notes and Warnings